 The Serpentine Falls area often fills to capacity and is then closed to new visitors - plan to arrive before 10am.

-Long before European settlement, Nyoongar Aborigines of the Whadjuk and, probably, Bindjareb tribes hunted and camped in the woodlands between modern-day Perth and Pinjarra.
+Long before European settlement, Noongar Aborigines of the Whadjuk and probably, Bindjareb tribes hunted and camped in the woodlands between modern-day Perth and Pinjarra.
 The Serpentine River, the surrounding hills and the wetlands of the coastal plain provided the Nyoongars with fresh water, fish and other food resources such as tortoises, lizards and birds.

 The best time to see the wildflowers is from July to November.
 The finest displays are in September, when the hillsides and wooded areas become ablaze with colour.

 The park abounds with bird life, 70 of the 100 bird species known to live on the Darling Scarp have been recorded in the park.
 While picnicking here, it is also quite common to be joined by western grey kangaroos.
 The echidna, mardo, quenda, brushtail possum, western brush-wallaby and possibly the quokka are more secretive and less visible.

 It’s great to escape everyday life and visit a park or reserve in WA.
 It is also important to us that you return safely to your family and friends.

 It is really important to plan when to visit.
 For your safety we have provided safety information about bushwalking and swimming.
 Consider traveling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!